 Singapore Airlines KrisFlyer miles are some of the easiest in the world to collect.
 If you’ve got points with Chase, American Express, Citi, Marriott, or Capital One, you’re set.
 All five currencies can be transferred directly to your Singapore account.

 Consider cards like the Chase Sapphire Preferred.
-With a 60,000 point bonus after spending $4,000 in the first three months, you’d have nearly enough to book a one-way flight in business class to Los Angeles.
+With an 80,000 point bonus after spending $4,000 in the first three months, you’d have nearly enough to book a one-way flight in business class to Los Angeles.
 That big bonus and the ability to transfer to airlines like Singapore are why we consider it the best card for getting started in miles and points.

 Click Here to get more information about the Chase Sapphire Preferred Card.